-The evaluation of the financial outcomes of export-promotion projects, both in private and public sectors, is also important (International Trade Centre, 1987; 1992).
-Singer and Czinkota (1994) emphasize that export promotion programs may have a positive impact on export performance because they a) increase firms' informational and experiential knowledge (see also Kotabe and Czinkota, 1992), b) stimulate managers' positive attitudes and perception towards exporting, and c) increase export commitment (see also Marandu, 1995).
+Singer and Czinkota (1994) identify the reasons why export promotion programmes may have a positive impact on export performance as follows:

-Surprisingly, export promotion programs as determinants of export growth have not received much attention in the management literature.
-For instance, a very comprehensive review by Sousa et al. (2008) shows that among the 54 articles surveyed in the management/business/marketing literature published between 1998 and 2005 only 4 articles include export assistance as an explanatory variable.
-Relying on the scanty existing empirical evidence, management research seems to support the view that the existence of programs (sponsored by either government or non-government agencies) designed to assist firms' export activities contributes positively to the export performance of the firms (Gençtürk and Kotabe, 2001; Alvarez, 2004; Lages and Montgomery, 2005).
+- (a) they increase the firm informational and experiential knowledge (see also Kotabe and Czinkota 1992); - (b) they stimulate managers' positive attitudes and perception towards exporting; - (c) they increase export commitment by the firm (see also Marandu 1995).

-Additional elements make the assessment of export promotion programs' effectiveness difficult.
-The first is the presence of numerous confounding factors in the relationship between export performance and export support programs provided by TPOs.
-Volpe Martincus et al. (2010) argue that whether or not trade promotion activities result in increased trade is likely to depend on:
+Surprisingly, export promotion programmes as determinants of export growth have not received much attention in the management literature.
+For instance, a very comprehensive review by Sousa et al. (2008) shows that among 54 articles published in the management/business/marketing literature between 1998 and 2005, only 4 articles include export assistance as an explanatory variable.
+Yet, relying on the limited existing empirical evidence, management research seems to support the view that the existence of programmes (sponsored by either government or non-government agencies) designed to assist firms' export activities contributes positively to the export performance of the firms (Genctürk and Kotabe 2001; Alvarez 2004; Lages and Montgomery 2005).

-a) the kinds of promotion activities and the specific instruments used,
+Additional elements further complicate the assessment of the effectiveness of export promotion programmes.
+The first is the presence of numerous confounding factors in the relationship between export performance and export promotion programmes provided by TPOs.
+Volpe Martincus et al. (2010) argue that whether or not export promotion activities result in increased trade is likely to depend on:

-- b) the institutional features (eg, network of offices, reporting schemes, norms that govern the selection and promotion of the personnel, relationships with other public and private organization within the country) and the associated incentives structure, and - c) the country-level macroeconomic and sectoral policies that may affect the export sector.
+- (a) the kinds of promotion activities and the specific instruments used; - (b) the institutional features (e.g. networks of offices, reporting schemes, rules for the selection and promotion of the personnel, relationships with other public and private organization within the country) and the associated incentives structure; - (c) the country-level macroeconomic and sectoral policies that affect the export sector.